-6. With regard to the simulations on the system restoration requirement in paragraph (c) of Article 14(4), the power-generating module shall demonstrate its technical capability to operate stably in case of a step change of external short-circuit power at the connection point defined by the relevant system operator.
+6. With regard to the simulations on the system restoration requirement in paragraph (c) of Article 14(4), the power-generating module shall demonstrate its technical capability to operate stably in case ofminimum short circuit level as defined in the connection agreement..

 Article 52